angelo-lopez/JFrameModal/README.md

 # JFrameModal

-An example (MVC without the Model) of how to implement modality with JFrames.
+An example (MVC without the Model) on how to implement modality with JFrames.